Planeman/5271-Exercises/hw1/sploit6/readme6.txt

 Arugement for Sploit Uniqueness
 ===============================
 This is the only sploit that overflows the "user" buffer with strcat() in copyFile.
-This is also the only sploit that overwrites the "User" environment variable to something other than what is expected (sploit3 overwrites the "User" env, however it does so with "root", which is a possible value for "User" and would be difficult to check as the root user could actually be using bcvs).
+This is also the only sploit that overwrites environment variable USER to something other than what is expected (sploit3 overwrites env USER, however it does so with "root", which is a possible value for "User" and would be difficult to check as the root user could actually be using bcvs).
+Additionally, this sploit differs from sploit5 by removing env PATH instead of having a hard path to chown.
+The fix for this sploit (hard path to chown) would not break sploit5.
+Sploit3 also uses env USER, but it does not overflow the "user" buffer, meaning any solutions using strncat() will stop this sploit (6) but not sploit3.